lemoniris/what-im-doing-rn/README.md

 my brother was in crete/santorini last week for a health conference where he presented, we should go to santorini one day it looks so nice 🥹 "europeans are unhealthy, they smoke a lot and they dont really work out that much" - my brother

+the kalamata olive spread my brother got from greece is really good

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩